What You'll Build

 - VRAM usage: Sulphur-2 inherits the LTX-2.3 architecture.
 The closest cited consumer-GPU peak from the parent stack is

 14926 MiBduring sampling on a 16GB ComfyUI user running LTX-2 distilled (Comfy-Org/ComfyUI#11726).
-The Q4_K_S Sulphur-2 weights weigh in at 13.2 GB per vantagewithai/Sulphur-2-Base-GGUF, comparable to the LTX-2.3 distilled Q4_K_S that produced that measurement. - Quality notes: The Sulphur 2 GGUF is a quantization of the distilled checkpoint — expect the same 8-step / CFG=1 short-step sampling profile as LTX-2.3 distilled, and a similar quality regression at the Q3 tier and below.
+The Q4_K_S Sulphur-2 weights weigh in at 13.2 GB per vantagewithai/Sulphur-2-Base-GGUF, comparable to the LTX-2.3 distilled Q4_K_S that produced that measurement. - Quality notes: The Sulphur 2 GGUF is a quantization of the non-distilled dev weights; the distill LoRA wired into the workflow supplies the 8-step / CFG=1 short-step sampling profile (matching LTX-2.3 distilled).
+Run it without the LoRA and the output under-denoises.
+Expect a further quality regression at the Q3 tier and below.

 For up-to-date benchmark data on this pair, see /check/sulphur-2/rtx-5060-ti.